sidbhatia21/News_Gateway3/README.md

 2. NewsAPI.org will be used to acquire the news sources and news articles.
 3. Selecting a news source (i.e., CNN, Time, etc.) will display up to 10 top stories from that news source.
 4. Selecting a topic will limit the news source choices to only those offering that topic of news
-5. Selecting a country will limit the news source choices to those from the selected country.
-6. Selecting a language will limit the news source choices to only those offering news in the selected language.
-7. News articles are viewed by swiping right to read the next article, and left to go back to the previous article
+5. News articles are viewed by swiping right to read the next article, and left to go back to the previous article
-8. The user can go to the complete extended article on the news source’s website by clicking on the article title, text, or image content.
+6. The user can go to the complete extended article on the news source’s website by clicking on the article title, text, or image content.
-9.
-Emulator Devices used for testing: Emulator used: Pixel 2 API 31 | Resolution: 1080 x 1920 | Details: With PlayStore
+7. Emulator Devices used for testing: Emulator used: Pixel 2 API 31 | Resolution: 1080 x 1920 | Details: With PlayStore